djinn-ci/djinn/docs/admin/building.md

 once cloned, change into the directory and run the `make.sh` script.
-This will execute all of the tests, compile the LESS and templates, then build the server, the worker, and the offline runner.
+This will execute all of the tests, compile the LESS and templates, then build the scheduler, server, the worker, and the offline runner.

     $ ./make.sh